preciofishbone/OmniaDocs/team-collaboration/announcements/index.rst

 The Announcements Control aggregates the latest non expired announcements that the user has read access to.

-Note!
-The Announcements Control is based on the search engine in SharePoint.
-It may take several minutes before an announcement created in a team site is shown on the start page.

 Announcements is often a part of the Notification Panel, for example:

 .. image:: important-announcements-notification-panel-frame.png